Kaliguth/kali-shell-project/README.md

 This function checks if a given string contains a slash inside it.</br>

-The function is used in many of the main functions to indicate if the given input file or folder is a path.</br>
+The function is used in some of the main functions to indicate if the given input file or folder is a path.</br>
 Returns a boolean.

 </br>